Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • The week before the tournament had been wet and the greens were running only about 13 seconds.
 Most games were finished in 25 minutes and with the 35 minute allowance no one missed an end

 • I believe that the 35 minute timing would be quite OK for greens up to 17 seconds.
-If your greens are likely to be 18 seconds or more you would have to cut each game back to five ends to avoid a very late finish
+If your greens are likely to be 18 seconds a lot of games will only be of five ends

 • Our game starting times were 9.30, 10.05, 10.40,11.15,11.50, Lunch 12.25-1.00, 1.00, 1.35, 2.10 and 2.45 The quarter finals started at 3.30, the semifinals at 4.15 and the final at 5.00